- Creating A New Product

 - Prices/Price Variants.
 Prices and price variants, if defined, can be set within Pretty View or Nerdy View by typing in the desired values.
 If a product has many variants, Nerdy View may be preferable, as its spreadsheet interface provides batch editing functionality.
 You can leave price fields blank.

 - Price Lists.
 You can assign product variants to price lists via Nerdy View.
 Refer to our price lists documentation for more info.

 - Variant story components.
 If variant story components were defined for this product’s shape, you’ll be able to populate the components for each variant within Pretty View.
 Hover your mouse over each component’s name to see the description that was specified for it (if any).
 Refer to our documentation on components if you need information about any specific component.

 - Subscription plans.
 Within Pretty View, one or more subscription plans can be added to each product variant and customized as needed.
 Refer to our documentation on adding subscription plans for more detailed information.

-To remove product variant images and videos in Pretty View, select one or more thumbnails within the Media component, then click the (…) button and choose the Remove Media option.
+To remove product variant images and videos in Pretty View, select one or more thumbnails within the Media component, then click the action button (…) and choose the Remove Media option.
 In Nerdy View, you can use the Delete key to remove content from the Images and Videos columns.

 In Nerdy View, you must also remember to click the Save changes button upon modifying data contained within the spreadsheet.
 Otherwise, changes will be lost if you browse away from the page.

 If your product has only one variant, that is also the default variant.
 For a product with multiple variants, you can set the default in Pretty View, either in the main view or with the variant selected.
-Using the (...) button on the variant card or to the right of the SKU field, choose Set as default variant.
+Using the action button (...) on the variant card or to the right of the SKU field, choose Set variant as default.